 It is understood that approximately 15% of heat escapes from doors and windows.
 Gaps around doors and glazing can be a significant cause of heat loss in the home.
-A badly fitted letter box and even the hole for a mortise key are entry points for cold air.
+A badly fitted letter box and even the hole for a mortise key will add to the problem.